-Acts of disorderly, obnoxious or boisterous conduct, including acts which interfere with the orderly process of hunting, are prohibited.
+Acts of disorderly, obnoxious, or boisterous conduct, including acts that interfere with the orderly process of hunting, are prohibited.
 Violators shall be removed from the area and/or prosecuted.

-Possession of any alcoholic beverage, narcotic drug, barbiturate or marijuana while hunting within the management area is prohibited.
+Possession of any alcoholic beverage, narcotic drug, barbiturate, or marijuana while hunting within the management area is prohibited.
 No individual may be under the influence of these substances at any time while within a management area.
-The use of any alcoholic beverage is prohibited on these areas year round: Catoosa, Cheatham, Chuck Swan, Forks of the River, Laurel Hill, Pea Ridge, and Prentice Cooper, except in designated camping areas.
+The use of any alcoholic beverage is prohibited in these areas year-round: Catoosa, Cheatham, Chuck Swan, Forks of the River, Laurel Hill, Pea Ridge, and Prentice Cooper, except in designated camping areas.

-Statewide bag and possession limits apply unless special exception is indicated.
+Statewide bag and possession limits apply unless a special exception is indicated.